reubenstr/ElectroPup/README.md

 ### Raspberry Pi - Quadruped Hardware Driver

 The quadruped is driven by a Raspberry Pi 4.
-A Raspberry Pi 5 should work but is untested (there are GPIO driver differences).
+A Raspberry Pi 5 is untested and may need code updates due to GPIO hardware differences.

 The OS is Raspberry Pi OS Lite (Bookworm 64-bit) which is headless so all development is performed using remote SSH.

 ### STM32 - Auxiliary Board

-A STM32F401 Black Pill dev kit operates the auxiliary board to display the quadruped motor and system status on a LCD display.
+A STM32F401 Black Pill dev kit operates the auxiliary board to display the motor and system status on a LCD display and interface with other peripherals such as the IMU.

 Uses VSCode with PlatformIO on the PC/Laptop for development.